bigwiv/Biopython-cn/chr3.rst

 is not translated - and the stop symbol is not included at the end of your protein sequence.

-You can even specify the stop symbol if you don°Øt like the default
+You can even specify the stop symbol if you don‚Äôt like the default
 asterisk:

 .. code:: verbatim